 A condom is a time-tested, very capable and inexpensive barrier that men wear over their penis during intercourse.
 First invented as a contraceptive, and later also used to prevent passing along the majority of sexually transmitted infections (STIs).
 Condoms are widely accessible and available over-the-counter.

-What is a condoms made of?
+What is a condom made of?

 The lion’s share of condoms are made of natural rubber latex.
 This material is flexible and remarkably durable with low breakage rates and high performance.
 The Food and Drug Administration (FDA) has stringent criteria for the overall manufacturing process to ensure a high product quality.
 More on the FDA in the manufacturing section.

 "Condoms play a prominent role in our sexual health"

 There are alternatives to latex such as polyurethane, polyisoprene, and lambskin, which we address more in the second half of this article.

 Just out of their packaging, condoms are collapsed, flat and round.

 If you were to blow into them, they’d look almost identical to balloons except, typically, they are different shapes.
 Balloons are mostly roundish whereas their contraceptive counterparts are more oval.